Credit Grantor Solutions

 What is credit grantor licensing, and which states require it?

 Credit grantor licensing is the state authorization a company needs when it extends credit to its customers as part of selling its own goods or services, such as retail installment contracts or buy-now-pay-later plans.
+A credit grantor is any business that lets a customer pay over time, from retailers with in-house financing to BNPL and point-of-sale lenders.
 It is usually a sales finance or retail installment license, separate from a consumer lending license.
 Requirements vary by state: Florida, New York, California, and Texas each license or register credit grantors under their own sales finance statutes, with their own fees, bonds, and contract-review rules.
 A credit grantor operating in multiple states generally needs the right license in every state where its customers finance a purchase.

 - What Is a Credit Grantor?